Raunit-07/Notes-Management-App/README.md

-# Notes-Management-App
+Notes App

-A simple and responsive Notes Management App built with React and Vite.
-Create, edit, delete, and organize notes by category with localStorage support and a clean UI.
-Ideal for quick note-taking and lightweight productivity.
+A clean and responsive notes app where you can create, edit, delete, and organize notes by categories.
+Your notes are saved in your browser using localStorage.

 🚀 Features

 1)Create, edit, and delete notes

 2) Filter notes by category

 3) Duplicate title protection

 4) Loads starter notes from notes.json on first run

 5) Fully responsive UI (mobile + desktop)

 ▶️ Getting Started